nrc/portable-interoperable/io-traits/README.md

 I haven't included methods for iterating readers (`bytes`, `chain`, `take`), since work on async iterators is ongoing.
 I leave these for future work and do not believe they should block implementation or stabilisation.

+I've included methods for vectored reads into uninitialized memory (`read_buf_vectored`, etc.).
+These are not yet in sync `Read` trait but have been accepted as an RFC and are expected to be added soon.

 Some rationale:

 * The non-blocking read functions are only required for high performance usage and implementation.
 Therefore, there is no need for variations which take slices of bytes rather than a `ReadBuf` (used for reading into uninitialised memory, see [RFC 2930](https://www.ncameron.org/rfcs/2930)).
 Converting from a byte slice to a `ReadBuf` is trivial.